DOMINION-JOHN1/beta_money/README.md

 ├── .env                  # Environment variables file
 ├── README.md             # Project documentation (this file)
 ├── requirements.txt      # Required Python packages
-├── main.py               # Main script for running the RAG system ├── delete_data.py        # Script for scheduled deletion of data from Pinecone ├── modules/
+├── main.py               # Main script for running the RAG system (this is yet to be added) ├── clear_database.py        # Script for scheduled deletion of data from Pinecone ├── modules/
-│   ├── rag_system.py     # Contains the RAGSystem class and related functions
+│   ├── ai_app.py     # Contains the RAGSystem class and related functions
-│   └── data_ingestion.py # Contains the function to add webscraped data (with splitting) to Pinecone └── .github/
+│   └── add_data.py # Contains the function to add webscraped data (with splitting) to Pinecone └── .github/
     └── workflows/
-        └── delete_cronjob.yaml  # GitHub Actions workflow for scheduled deletion
+        └── scheduler.yaml  # GitHub Actions workflow for scheduled deletion
 ```

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---